A high-functioning lymphatic system is SUPER important for your health and vitality. Why?

 So what happens when your lymph fluid isn’t moving effectively?

 Lymphatic congestion is a major factor that leads to dis-ease in the body.
-If lymph is not flowing well, your cells get polluted from their own waste and the lymph fluid becomes a dirty cesspool that results in symptoms like fatigue, swelling, infections, headaches, brain fog, inflammation, fluid backup in the ears, mucous, feelings of heaviness in the arms and legs, constipation, bloating, stiffness, mucous, inability to lose weight and more.
+If lymph is not flowing well, your cells get polluted from their own waste and the lymph fluid becomes a dirty cesspool that results in symptoms like fatigue, inflammation, swelling, infections, headaches, brain fog, fluid backup in the ears, mucous, chronic pain, feelings of heaviness in the arms and legs, constipation, bloating, stiffness, inability to lose weight and more.
 That’s why we must keep that lymph moving!

 But here’s the thing…